Faculty & Staff

 HBSE Developmental Perspectives on Infant and Child Well-Being

 Selected Recent Publications:

 Hong, J.S., Williams-Butler, A., Garthe, R.C., Kim, J.*, & Voisin, D.R.
-(In Press).
+(2020).
 Relationship between coping strategies and peer victimization among low-income African American youth living in Chicago.
 Child & Youth Care Forum.

 Williams-Butler, A. (2018).
 Reducing Delinquency among African American Youth in Foster Care: Is Gender Promotive in Crossover Prevention?
 Children and Youth Services Review, 94, 563-571.

 Williams-Butler, A., Ryan, J. P, McLoyd, V. C., Schulenberg, J. E., Davis-Kean, P. E. (2018).
 Psychological well-being among African American adolescents in foster care: The role of relational permanence.
 Journal of Child & Family Studies, 27 (10), 3277-3287.

 Williams, A. B., Ryan, J. P., Davis-Kean, P. E., McLoyd, V. C., & Schulenberg, J. E. (2017).
 The discontinuity of offending in African-American youth in the juvenile justice system.
 Youth & Society, 49, 610-633.

 Ryan, J. P., Williams, A. B., & Courtney, M. E. (2013).
 Adolescent neglect, juvenile delinquency, and the risk of recidivism.
 Journal of Youth and Adolescence, 42, 454-465.

 Patton, D.U., Hong, J. S., Williams, A. B. & Allen-Meares, P. (2013).
 A review of research on school bullying among African American youth: An ecological systems analysis.
 Educational Psychology Review, 25, 245-260.